 Many parents are tempted by the lure of the absolute guarantee of no bugs hassling their kids with this highly priced outdoor clothing.
 This clothing is very effective at the outset.

-All spay-on bug repellency treatments will eventually completely wear out of the clothing, depending on the number of washing cycles.
+All spray-on bug repellency treatments will eventually completely wear out of the clothing, depending on the number of washing cycles.
 I doubt that any could be effective against a full 7 week summer camp season.

 The Right Footwear Completes the Package at Kids Summer Camps.

 It is one of the most important pieces of gear to consider for them.
-Their feet are their wheels at camp, and hugely influential on the overall camp experience.
+Their feet are their wheels, and hugely influential on the overall camp experience.

-I always recommend that they be first tested and then bought at a physical store.
+I always recommend that footwear first be tested and then bought at a physical store.
 It is very difficult to know how to size effectively without your kid actually putting them on.

 Find Durable and Multi-Functional Kids Camping Clothing.

 Your time is incredibly valuable as a parent.
 Make sure you choose the right clothing the first time to ensure a maximum life as it grows with your kid.

 That’s A Wrap!

 We absolutely cannot allow any clothing discomfort to get in the way of this unique adventure for the kids.
 Its hard to burst with confidence and empowerment if your shivering and cold.

 This post contains some excerpts from our KCE Camp Tidbit – How To Prepare Your Camper.
 Have a great time preparing your young camper for their unforgettable camp adventures!

-“I’m comfortable with my body because of Camp.”
+“I’m comfortable with my body because of camp.”

 – Former Camper